demichie/elicipy/README.md

 The answers (for both seed and target questions) are collected with a Streamlit webapp, that can run locally or from streamlit.io (read below).

-Once the seed and target questions have been answered by the expert, you can run the Python analysis script:

-> python elicipy.py

-The script will create a new folder with .csv files and a .pptx presentation of the results of the elicitation.

-Authors:

-* Mattia de' Michieli Vitturi.
-* Andrea Bevilacqua.
-* Alessandro Tadini.

-Some of the functions are based on the scripts of the Matlab package Anduril (authors:  Georgios Leontaris and Oswaldo Morales-Napoles).

 ## Webform

-The webform can run locally or at streamlit.io.

 ### Webapp hosted on streamlit.io